JumaJuiceTime/CairnHack/adventures/conversions/aberrant-reflections.md

 ### 	Cecil (a dopplegooper)

-​6 HP, 1 Armor, 8 STR, 15 DEX, 6 WIL, dagger (D6) or sword (D8)
+​6 HP, 1 Armor, 8 STR, 15 AGL, 6 PRS, dagger (D6) or sword (D8)

 ### Eamil, The Mirror Shard Golem

-12 HP, 2 Armor, 15 STR,  10 DEX, 2 x fists (1d8) or fire breath (d8 + d8 *blast*)
+12 HP, 2 Armor, 15 STR,  10 AGL, 2 x fists (1d8) or fire breath (d8 + d8 *blast*)

 - Fire breath 5' line

 ### The Fallen

 This is a hazard not a monster.
 It should be obviously dangerous with grasping tentacles, biting mouths, and staring eyes.
 Doing 12 Damage will temporarily clear a 10' square.
-Anything entering a space overgrown with The Fallen must make a DEX save or be absorbed in a frenzied slurry of carnage.
+Anything entering a space overgrown with The Fallen must make a AGL save or be absorbed in a frenzied slurry of carnage.
 A Doppelgooper of the victim is vomited out 1d4 rounds later.

 - Flammable, burns slowly while releasing acrid smoke and wailing hideously (attracts Hashara)
 - Wilts quickly if doused with Lemon Magics Cleaning Solution (does not wail)